embano1/vmworld2017/03_autoscaling/README.md

 - Tested Kubernetes environments:
   - minikube (tested with v0.25.0 and Kubernetes v1.9.4)
   - kubeadm Cluster (tested with Kubernetes v1.9.x)
+  - RabbitMQ services are exposed using `type: NodePort` - please change if you want to use `type: LoadBalancer`

 ## Run